Use Mentoring to Develop Employees

 The Mentoring Buddy

-In some organizations, an employee called a buddy, is assigned to a new employee for new employee orientation and onboarding.
-The buddy performs a role that is like the mentor's, but the buddy is usually a coworker and more experienced peer of the new employee.
+In many organizations, an employee, sometimes called a buddy, is assigned to a new employee for new employee orientation and onboarding.
+The buddy performs a role that is like the mentor's, but the buddy is usually a coworker and/or a more experienced peer of the new employee.

 The mentoring buddy is expected to do everything that he or she can to assist the new employee to become fully knowledgeable about and integrated into the organization.
 The buddy relationship can last a long time, and the employees may even become friends.